-Being as I was when I was 10-years old, completely careless, clumsy, dramatic, and with a tendency to overrate video games, I never gave a chance to any literature.
-My dad was an avid reader, but he never lived long enough for me to realized it.
-He used to give me books, many books every year for any occasion.
-Which by my mom were dutifully pilled in a personal library I rarely used.
+Being as I was when I was child, completely careless, clumsy, dramatic, and with a tendency to overrate video games, I never gave a chance to literature.
+Interestingly, my dad was an avid reader, he used to give me books every year for any occasion.
+Which were dutifully pilled by my mom in a personal library I rarely used.

-Around my 11th birthday I decided (not so much out of choice but stupidity) that I was going to fail Math, because by that time I had much more important things to worry about and thus school was positioned maybe 5th place in my list of priorities.
-God I was an idiot!.
+Around my 10th birthday I decided (not so much out of choice but stupidity) that I was going to fail Math.
+At the time I had much more important things to worry about, and thus school was positioned among the lowest place in my list of priorities.

-My mom, very different form my dad was never patient with me regarding my education and when I failed, she decided that the only way to push me to study was taking absolutely everything away from me.
+My mom, very different form my dad, was never patient with me regarding my education, for that matter, when I failed the given subject she decided that the only way to push me to study was taking absolutely everything away from me.
 She literally stripped my room of all my possessions.
 And by “all” I really mean everything.
 By the time my mom walked out of my room with the last thing she was going to take from me, my room was composed of a bed, a chair, a night lamp, a study desk with all the necessary implements and THE library.

 It might sound horrible, but I must say that during the whole process my mom was never mean to me.
 Which was worst.
 Additionally, I was a very proud kid, I never flinched, not even when she asked for my cellphone.

 So, there I was, lying on my back in my bed with NOTHING to do, and of course I was not going to touch my school books.
 Are you kidding me?!